sindhuja92/DevOpsAssessment/README.md

 I have gone through various sample templates that are available in online.
 Previously I worked on creating resources like VPC, subnet, Internet gateway, EC2instance with user data and S3 buckets.
 But this task seems to be a bit different.
 Here we used CloudFormation::init to create configuration files for installing packages.

 After going through the following sample which is available online https://s3.amazonaws.com/cloudformation-examples/IntegratingAWSCloudFormationWithOpscodeChef.pdf I thought its something easy to implement.
 But after looking at my IAM policy I realized that I am restricted to ELB, AutoScaling Groups and RDS.
-So I thought this should be implemented with by installing the database itself on the EC2 instance.
+So I thought this should be implemented by installing the database itself on the EC2 instance.
 I tried to modify the template accordingly.

 Step1:
-I referred the videos availabe and came to a conclusion on what all resources required to host wordpress CMS in the cloud.
+I referred the videos availabe and came to a conclusion on what all resources required to install wordpress CMS in the cloud.

 Step2:
 I started working on the template accordingly and finally came up with one CFT.